tngreene/XPlane2Blender-docs/creating-axis-detent-ranges.md

 * The maximum height is determined by the distanced traveled in the Detent Animation
 * Values for Height must be between 0 and maximum height
-* The Detent Dataref range must not start or end with a negative number.
+* The Detent Dataref range must not start or end with a negative number

 ## Stop Pits {#stop-pits}

 * A stop pit is defined as a Range who's start and end are the same, giving it a width of 0.
 Its height must be less than each of it's neighbors, though 0 is commonly used
-* A pit can be the first or last detent range, but never the only one
+* A pit can be the first or last detent range, but never the only range
 * Stop **pegs**, where height is equal to or greater than it's neighbor's height, are never allowed